 The lava tubes are a reminder of nature’s power and beauty amid the chaos.
 You can finish your hike/walk within half an hour if you take the Lower Loop of the tubes.
 The only thing you would need is some comfortable shoes.

 Boise River Greenbelt is a paved recreational pathway that passes through the riverside city parks in the heart of Boise.
 You can take to its beautiful tree-lined route for a scenic walk in a naturally rich environment.
+The Boise River flows alongside this gorgeous urban pathway.
 You can probably enjoy this urban marvel before embarking on your road trip from Boise to Yellowstone.

 You cannot afford to miss out on witnessing the stunning Shoshone Falls on your way to Yellowstone National Park.
 These incredible falls are located on the mighty Snake River.
 They are also known as the Niagara Falls of the West.